-VII.F.6VII.H.6 Disadvantaged Communities
+VII.H.6 Disadvantaged Communities

-Senate Bill 1000 (SB 1000) of 2016 requires cities with designated In 2012, SB 535 established initial requirements for minimum funding levels to "Disadvantaged Communities" (DACs).
-The legislation also gives the California Environmental Protection Agency (CalEPA) the responsibility for identifying those communities, stating that CalEPA's designation of disadvantaged communities to include must be based on "geographic, socioeconomic, public health, and environmental justice goals and policies in the General Plan.hazard criteria"...
-Per SB 1000, the California EPA uses CalEnviroScreen, (discussed in the previous section) to identify disadvantaged communities.
+In 2012, SB 535 established initial requirements for minimum funding levels to "Disadvantaged Communities" (DACs).
+The legislation also gives the California Environmental Protection Agency (CalEPA) the responsibility for identifying those communities, stating that CalEPA's designation of disadvantaged communities must be based on "geographic, socioeconomic, public health, and environmental hazard criteria".
+Per SB 1000, the California EPA uses CalEnviroScreen (discussed in the previous section) to identify disadvantaged communities.

-As seen in Figure 10A-21, there are no identified disadvantaged communities in Goleta.
-The only designated Figure 10A-8, the most recent (May 2022) update to CalEPA's disadvantaged community in Santa Barbara County is located map shows that the eastern portion of Goleta is identified as a disadvantaged community.
+As seen in Figure 10A-25, the most recent (May 2022) update to CalEPA's disadvantaged community map shows that the eastern portion of Goleta (Old Town) is identified as a disadvantaged community.
 Disadvantaged communities are specifically targeted for investment of proceeds from the state's Cap-and-Trade Program.
 These investments are aimed at improving public health, quality of life and economic opportunity in California's most burdened communities, and at the same time, reducing pollution that causes climate change.
 The investments are authorized by the California Global Warming Solutions Act of 2006 (Assembly Bill 32 of 2016).
-Many of the City's efforts described in the Housing Plan will also address the housing needs of residents living in the northwestern corner of the Countythis area, including Programs HE 1.2, HE 1.3, HE 2.4, and HE 2.5.